 Also, for any journalist reporting on this: it does not mean that we could use Internet voting in a general election.
 Parliamentary votes are not anonymous and not secret.
 Parliamentarians vote by literally standing up in front of everyone else.
 It’s a public vote.

-In the Parliamentary context, if they wanted to make this simple, they could just have a voice vote over videoconference (one by one, unless you want vocal chaos), or e.g. have people hold up cards on videoconference that say “Yea” or “Nay”.
+In the Parliamentary context, if they wanted to make this simple, they could just have a voice vote over videoconference (one by one, unless you want vocal chaos), or have people hold up their hands one-by-one (with alternatives for people with different abilities), or even have people hold up cards on videoconference that say “Yea” or “Nay”.
 It’s nothing like an anonymous secret ballot general election.

 On May 15, 2020 the Canadian House of Commons Standing Committee on Procedure and House Affairs (“PROC”) released its fifth report of this session: Parliamentary Duties and the COVID-19 Pandemic.
 I will focus only on section Discussion – A. Observations and recommendations – ii.
 Legal and procedural matters – (e) Voting.